The Zendure SuperBase V is a power bank for your whole home or electric car

 The fan that runs to keep the unit cool when in use isn't overly noisy.
 While you wouldn't want it running next to your head while you were trying to sleep, I found that it disappeared into the general hustle and bustle of everyday life pretty quickly.

 Oh, and that battery capacity is simply stunning.
-Previously, the biggest power station I've tested has had a capacity of about 2000Wh, so having over three times that power at my fingertips is truly game-changing.
-Having 3800W of output at my disposal also means that I can run demanding devices -- including power tools and home appliances -- without worry of overloading the SuperBase V.
+Previously, the biggest power station I've tested has had a capacity of about 2,000Wh, so having over three times that power at my fingertips is truly game-changing.
+Having 3,800W of output at my disposal also means that I can run demanding devices -- including power tools and home appliances -- without worrying about overloading the SuperBase V.

 And if I do try to pull too much power, the built-in safety features mean that things step down graciously rather than causing a drama.